 Trouble is, the context for those senior civil servants, their contribution, was to hold the territory and assist various transient professional politicians in navigating both the idiosyncratic governmental etiquette and the legislative bureaucracy.
 Arguably, the NHS ended up with the exact opposite structure: of an enduring professional territory held by the clinicians, with a swathe of transient amateur civil servants trying to tell them what to do.
 Very quickly the Regionals avoid any accountability by delegating to Locals, who in turn delegate to Divisions, to Directorates, to Departments and all the way down to the Deputy Assistant Photocopying Needs Assessment Training Team Supervisor.
 This process for delegation and the myriad HR policies it spawns, is typically summarised on an organisational pyramid chart: a bureaucratic convention intended to avoid any moral responsibility for both telling people what to do and doing what people tell you.
 It’s both the management definition and the literal antithesis, of Accountability.

 I think it should be law that nobody is allowed to read any management text book, until after they’ve studied Mary Parker Follett.
 She was correcting Frederick Winslow Taylor as his ideas were being wrongly applied, for the first time.
 I should do a seperate blog on how Fred’s Pyramids are defeated at every turn by Mary’s Webs.
-Then again, we have moved the thinking on just a bit in the past century and Nicholas Taleb has even worked out that you should never trust the decisions of people with no personal Skin in the Game – a more useful book than Black Swans.
+Then again, we have moved the thinking on just a bit in the past century and Nicholas Taleb has even worked out that you should never trust the decisions of people with no personal Skin in the Game – no shit Sherlock!

 So having some personal skin in the game is critical because (Mary explains this better), beyond a few generalisations like good communication and being able to read a spreadsheet, the insight required to manage different parts of healthcare is incredibly nuanced and situated.
 Most clinicians devote an entire career to their specialty and even their singular department: Geriatricians are not like Anaesthetists and we expect both of them to work in their chosen field for at least 10 years before they can make any enduring decisions.
 Yet your typical manager doesn’t last more than a year or two, before being shuffled about.
 As a result they don’t get the chance to immerse themselves in the context and gain any real insight.
 Throughout my early management career, I was one of those, until something profound happened that opened the door for me to commit some of my own skin in the game.
 I recently posted about that Epiphany.